 Family law cases can be adversarial, where two or more members of the same family disagree over key issues, such as divorce or child custody.
 Other cases can be cooperative, where family members use the law to reach the same goals, such as adoption or estate planning.
 Mediation and negotiation play major roles in family law cases and can help you avoid going to court.

-Where the law intersects with family matters, a good divorce or family lawyer can help you navigate your options to find the best arrangement that works for your family’s unique situation.
+Where the law intersects with family matters, a San Francisco family lawyer can help you navigate your options to find the best arrangement that works for your family’s unique situation.